PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

     validate-dockerfile ---> trivy-scan ---> build-release (RELEASE container image)
 ```

 We have separated in two different registry repositories the different images created.
 This way we can provide different accesses (in this example only the __coder__ user is able to push and pull inside the Code subgroup).
-This is just an example, you will never allow to publicly push images to a release repository, but we showed you how to manage images in different repositories for different purposes.
+This is just an example, you will never be allowed to publicly push images to a release repository, but we showed have you how to manage images in different repositories for different purposes.

 Execute some small and traceable code changes and verify how the pipelines work.